Gabriellanaro/MLOPS_final_Project/reports/README.md

 >
 > Answer:

 --- First, we deployed the model locally using fast API.
-We created an endpoint accessible via an HTTP POST request to the /translate path that takes as input a test and using the T5 model returns the translated text in a JSON response.
-Then we use the uvicorn server to run the application locally in a specific host and port.
+We created an endpoint accessible via an HTTP POST request to the /translate path that takes as input a test and using the `T5 model` returns the translated text in a `JSON` response.
+Then we use the `uvicorn` server to run the application locally in a specific host and port.
 Running the command python translation_app.py you can access the endpoint s locally in the URL http://127.0.0.1:8000/translate.
 Then we deployed our model in the cloud.
-We started by building the image of the predict model locally and then we upload it to the docker hub.
-Once in the gcloud we retrived the docker image from the docker hub and then we created the service.
-It is possible to access the service through the URL given when the build of the service successed.  ---
+We started by building the image of the model locally and then we push it directly to gcloud.
+Once in the gcloud we created the service.
+It is possible to access the service through the URL given when the build of the service successed.
+This is the URL: `https://engtofra-x6izxsjlwa-lz.a.run.app/docs` ---

 ### Question 23